kube-platform/google-overlay/README.md

 Setup a User in Keycloak:

 1. A call to https://keycloak.$(DOMAIN)/auth/admin/ should point you to your Keycloak instance (usename is ```keycloak``` password refer to your kustomization.yaml)
-1. Add a user of your choice in Manage/Users (must have an email adress)
+1. Add a user of your choice in Manage/Users (must have an email adress).
+Please refer to the respective keycloak documentation

 You should then be able to use this user to go to: